togwand/nixos/README.md

 NixOS flake with environments, scripts, and more

 ### Inputs
+ * disko/master -> For an easier and more reliable way to install NixOS as well as not generating-nixos-config
+ * home-manager/master -> Some apps are easier to configure with it (e.g. zsh, hyprland)
  * nixpkgs/nixos-unstable -> Earlier and more features, overall less issues than stable
- * home-manager/master -> Some apps are easier to configure with it (e.g. zsh, hyprland)
  * nixvim/main -> Very modular and fairly easy to modify

 ### Formatter
  * nixfmt -> Might not be compact but it's consistent and fast

 TODO:
+1. Reestructure and modularize directories
+2. Add disko as an input to flake
-1. nixos-installer (1-2)
+3. nixos-installer
-2. stale (1-10)
+4. stale
-3. shell-manager (1-2)
+5. shell-manager
-4. iso (1)
+6. environments

-## Environments
+## Modules
-Declarative configurations, including options, packages, programs, variables, etc
+Nix files including derivations, functions and configurations

-### Desktop
+### Environments
-Desktop workstation environments for a balanced gaming + development experience
+NixOS configurations including system options, submodules, packages and variables

+TODO:
+1. Make a comfy iso environment

+#### minimal_iso
+tty + nixos-installer configuration for a fast and easy installation

 #### stale
 Hyprland + shell-manager configuration to enhance my workflow